-CRAM is designed to assess vegetated wetlands, meaning wetlands that support at least 5% cover of vegetation during the peak growing season.
-Therefore, for the purposes of CRAM, a wetland is further defined as the vegetated portion of a discrete area of wetland habitat (as defined by NWI) that is large enough to contain one or more CRAM Assessment Areas (AAs).
-A wetland may be the same size as an AA or larger than multiple AAs, but it is never smaller than an AA (see AA delineation guidelines in Section 3.5 and AA size recommendations in Table 3.7 below).
-This modification of the NWI definition is necessary to convert a Level 1 wetland inventory based on the NWI definition into a sample frame for ambient surveys of wetland condition using CRAM.
-A sample frame is a list or map of every wetland or potential CRAM AA) within the population of wetlands to be surveyed (Särndal et al. 1992).
+For the purposes of CRAM, an assessable wetland is further defined as the portion of a discrete area of wetland habitat (as defined by the Draft SWRCB Policy) that is large enough to contain one or more CRAM Assessment Areas (AAs).
+An assessable wetland may be the same size as an AA or larger than multiple AAs, but it is never smaller than an AA (see AA delineation guidelines in Section 3.5 and AA size recommendations in Table 3.7 below).
+This modification is necessary to convert a Level 1 wetland inventory based on the TAT definition into a sample frame for ambient surveys of wetland condition using CRAM.
+A sample frame is a list or map of every wetland or potential CRAM AA within the population of wetlands to be surveyed (Särndal et al. 1992).

-CRAM recognizes that all wetlands have some amount of adjacent riparian area, as defined by the NRC.
-CRAM employs the riparian definition provided by the US National Research Council (NRC):
+CRAM recognizes that all wetlands have some amount of adjacent riparian area that reflect various ecological and/or physical processes and local management.
+For this reason, CRAM employs the riparian definition provided by the US National Research Council (NRC):

 "Riparian Areas are transitional between terrestrial and aquatic ecosystems and are distinguished by gradients in biophysical conditions, ecological processes and biota.
 They are areas through which surface and subsurface hydrology connect water bodies with their adjacent uplands.
 They include those portions of terrestrial ecosystems that significantly influence exchanges of energy and matter with aquatic ecosystems.
-Riparian areas are adjacent to perennial, intermittent, and ephemeral streams, lakes and estuarine-marine shorelines" (National Research Council 2001).
+Riparian areas are adjacent to perennial, intermittent, and ephemeral streams, lakes and estuarine-marine shorelines" (National Research Council 2002).